Darkxell/PMDMMO/doc/communication.md

 }

 This payload is sent when the player interacts with the bank, after database update, sending confirmation and new values to the client.

+■ STORAGEACTIONCONFIRM

+{"action":"storageactionconfirm",

+"result":"ok|inventoryfull|storagefull" // The result of the storage interaction.

+}

+This payload is sent after a client requests an action in the storage to describe how that action went.

 ■ DUNGEONSTARTCONFIRM